aroradheemant-arch/Marketing-prompt-library-/P06-seo-blog-brief.md

 Medium-high — speeds briefing; writers still draft content.

 ## Risks & Limitations
-- SEO data can date fast.
+Search intent and SEO data can change quickly.
-- Check against current search intent.
+Keyword recommendations should be checked against current search results and SEO tools.
+AI may suggest generic or outdated optimisation tactics.
+Final brief should be reviewed by an SEO strategist.

 ## Version History
 - v1.0 — Tested prompt.